MaaXYZ/M9A/docs/en_us/manual/faq.md

 If updating the runtime libraries still doesn't solve the problem, both startup methods **crash immediately**, and no log files are generated in the current directory, it's likely another dependency-related issue.
 Please report it on the [project Issues page](https://github.com/MaaXYZ/M9A/issues).

+### Agent Long Time Wait (Windows)

+When using a generic UI (such as MFAAvalonia), there is a long period of unresponsiveness or a prompt of `...No such file or directory`, requiring the full package to be downloaded again.

 ### Resource Loading Issues